Do you want to create a professional business email address for free?

 Basic and Plus plans are the most popular among small businesses that are just getting started.

-After selecting your plan, you will be asked to choose your domain name.
+After selecting your plan, you will be asked to choose your domain name in the next window.
 You need to enter your business name and click on the ‘Next’ button.

 Here are some quick tips on choosing the perfect domain name for your business email address.